In response to the COVID-19 health issue, we are offering telehealth as well as in-person appointments. Click to learn more.

 Diagnosis

-Diagnosing BPH early is important because, if left untreated, it can lead to urinary tract infections (UTIs), bladder or kidney damage, kidney stones and incontinence.
-Distinguishing BPH from more serious diseases like prostate cancer is important.
+Diagnosing BPH early is important because, if left untreated, it can lead to urinary tract infections (UTIs), bladder or kidney damage, kidney stones, and incontinence, resulting in the need for a catheter or adult diapers later in life.

 Together, these tests can help your urologist determine the cause of your issues and help create a customized treatment plan.